 There are lots more — a simple Google search on “Hiroshima, climate change” will get you started.
 I went with 350,000 Hiroshima nuclear bombs per day, to err safely on the low side.
 Here is the tweet.
 That’s just over four Hiroshima nuclear bombs per second.
 And all seemed good with the tweet until someone rightfully commented that I should show my work.
 Well, I can do that!
 And surprise surprise.
 The media got it wrong.

 The EEI is measured in units of Watts per square meter (W/m²).
-The most recent number for the EEI as published by NASA is 1.64 W/m², from March 2021 through February 2022.
-The graph to the left shows the EEI over time, click on it to make it larger (thank you Leon Simmons for posting this).
+The most recent number for the EEI as published by NASA is 1.64 W/m², from March 2021 through February 2022 (update: as of May, 2023 this number is 1.96W/m²).
+The graph to the left shows the EEI over time, click on it to make it larger (thank you Leon Simons for posting this).

 Let’s put this number into perspective.
 If you think of an ancient 100 Watt incandescent lightbulb and the heat that gives off (they got very hot), imagine gridding off the planet into (roughly) 26’x26′ squares and having one 100 Watt lightbulb in the center of that square all over the planet — including the oceans and poles.
 Imagine every single one of those lightbulbs was turned on and left on, every day, 365 days per year.
 That’s approximately the current rate of heating.